Noether Symmetries in $f(T,T_G)$ Cosmology: Study of forms of Gravity using Noether symmetries

 Here, we apply the Rund-Trautman identity, which is presented in Eq.~(\ref{Rund-Trautman identity}), to the point-like Lagrangian in Eq.~(\ref{point-like Lagrangian}).
 By comparing the coefficients of the terms $a$, $\dot{a}$, $T$, $\dot{T}$, $T_G$, $\dot{T_G}$, $\dot{a}\dot{T}$, $\dot{a}\dot{T_G}$, and so on, we obtain a system of 21-differential equations, which are

 Now, to find the Noether symmetries, we need to find the coefficients of the generating vector described in Eq.~(\ref{generating vector}) such that symmetry condition in Eq.(\ref{Rund-Trautman identity}) satisfy.
 For this one can obtain the solution to the above system of equations by approaching to two ways, either by calculating coefficients of the Noether vector by considering the form of $f(T, T_{G})$ gravity or can obtain the solution in the form of $f(T, T_{G})$ function by considering the form of the Noether vector.
-We have studied some form of $f(T,T_{G})$ and obtain the general form of coefficients of the Noether vector.
-We also discussed the possible exact solution for each case which play an important role to enlighten the cosmological implications of Noether symmetry approach in $f(T,T_G)$ gravity formalism.
+We consider some form of $f(T,T_{G})$ in the subsequent section and obtain the general form of coefficients of the Noether vector.
+We also discus the possible exact solution for each case which play an important role to enlighten the cosmological implications of Noether symmetry approach in $f(T,T_G)$ gravity formalism.